7 tips for helping your new baby sleep safely and soundly

 Dr. Karp writes, "Keeping a tired baby awake usually boomerangs…leaving him miserable, overtired and fighting sleep!
 On the other hand, babies given lots of sleep throughout the day are more resilient and balanced.
 They fall asleep faster and easier, as long as they’re put to bed before they get bleary eyed and exhausted."
 Sounds good to us!

-When it's done right, swaddling not only calms and soothes baby, but encourages back sleeping-- which decreases the risk of sudden infant death syndrome (SIDS).
+When it's done right, swaddling not only calms, soothes and helps your newborn baby sleep, but encourages back sleeping—which decreases the risk of sudden infant death syndrome (SIDS).
 Note sure how?
 The Mayo Clinic has a great step-by-step slideshow.

 The action of sucking can help relax baby and get her into sleeping mode.
 Try giving either a breast or pacifier for the effect.